shin10567/Morinus-Source-Codes/README.md

 #### 9.4.3
 - Mundane Fortuna now respects the chart’s day/night status and the Fortuna formula selected under Options → Planets/Points → Arabic Parts.
 - Primary Directions updated to use Mundane Fortuna.
+#### 9.4.4
+- Patched Positions for Date to start at the same time as the main chart.